IDBusinessSolutions/IDBS-developer-assessment-application/README.md

 Welcome to the IDBS Developer Assessment Application github repository.

-The purpose for this repo is to provide access for ***invited candidates*** to our assessment application.
+The purpose for this repo is to provide access for ***invited candidates*** to our coding assessment application.

 If you **have been invite** to complete the code assessment phase of our software developer  application process then please continue.
-If not, please leave the repository now - we will not accept developer assessment solutions from any persons other than those we have invited through our application process.
+If you have **not** been invited, please leave the repository now - we will not accept developer assessment solutions from any persons other than those we have invited through our application process.

 # Getting Started

 ### Step One
 Download this repository to your local environment - either clone or download a zip of the repo.

-***A note forking:*** it is best NOT to fork the repository.
+***A note on forking:*** it is best NOT to fork the repository.
 By forking the repo you will create another ***public repo*** that all other candidates can see and use.
 This is non-ideal for your application process.

 ### Step Two
 Select your preferred language for your assessment challenge - either **java** or **javascript**.